evisocode/predict_energy_market/README.md

 - Can be use any MARKETS in any order of PURSCHARE / SELL
 - VALUE = PRICE SELL - PRICE PURCHASE
 - VALUE is defined for each HOUR, DAY and ZONE
-- GOD STRATEGY is the perfect strategy.
+- PERFECT STRATEGY is the perfect strategy.
-- GOD_RATIO = VALUE of the STRATEGY / VALUE of the GOD STRATEGY
+- STRATEGY_MERIT = VALUE of the STRATEGY / VALUE of the GOD STRATEGY
 - To rank your Strategies use VALUE and GOD_RATIO

 GOAL:
-- Create a strategy that maximizes VALUE over an long period of time (several days)
+- Create a strategy that maximizes VALUE over a long period of time, at least two months but the more the better.

 # Raw Data Description